On branch master # Your branch is ahead of 'origin/master' by 5 commits. # nothing to commit (working directory clean)

-Frankly, this is something I'm really struggling with regarding Git right now.
-I'm used to "cvs commit" or "svn commit" committing my changes back to the server, but with Git this is a multi-step step process, as shown here:
+Frankly, this is something I really struggled with regarding Git.
+When I first started with Git I was used to “cvs commit” or “svn commit” committing my changes back to the server, but with Git this is a multi-step step process, as shown here:

 # make your changes $ git add . $ git commit -m 'your message' $ git push origin master

 If you forget that last step — which I always used to do — you’ll see the “Your branch is ahead of origin/master by X commits” git status message, along with the “nothing to commit” message (again, reminding you to do a